Customize Consent Preferences

 Additional Costs:

-Residential weekends: accommodation, board and travel expenses for two weekends to be met by the school or the student.
+Residential weekends: accommodation, board and travel expenses for three weekends to be met by the school or the student.

 This is a postgraduate level course therefore the minimum requirements for acceptance onto the course are: